fujitsu/ism-ansible/ism-ansible.md

 |hostname|Yes|Yes|None|None|Specifies the IP address and the host name of the operation. [[Note1]](#note-5-1) [[Note2]](#note-5-2)

 <a name="note-5-1">[Note1]
 Specify the host name (FQDN) for the IP address or the IP address of the operation node registered in Infrastructure Manager is specified.
 When the OS information of the operation node is registered in Infrastructure Manager, the host name (FQDN) for the IP address of the OS information or the IP address can be specified.

 <a name="note-5-2">[Note2]
 Presently IPv6 is not supported.
-For the connection with Infrastructure Manager,
-specify the IP address of IPv4 or the host name (FQDN) that are available for the name resolution of IPv4.
+For the connection with Infrastructure Manager, specify the IP address of IPv4 or the host name (FQDN) that are available for the name resolution of IPv4.

-Examples:
+### Examples

 ```yaml
 - name: Execution of ism_power_on